Dolphin logo with tagline: making a difference

 Read the article below or return to the blog home page.

-Many countries are introducing updated legislation that will provide new compliance guidelines for accessibility.
+Many countries are introducing updated legislation that provides new compliance guidelines for accessibility.
 These new disability laws are fundamentally fuelled by the fact that many of the everyday conveniences we use had not been invented when accessibility laws were originally created.
 With that in mind, it is more vital than ever for companies to ensure their websites and software applications are accessible for people who are blind or partially sighted.
-In this blog, we’re going to explore how organisations can use Dolphin ScreenReader and SuperNova to ensure their services are accessible and easy to use.
+In this blog, we will explore how organisations can use Dolphin ScreenReader and SuperNova to ensure their services are accessible and easy to use.

 Helpful Resources

-• View a full list of keyboard hot keys - These are commands for the English QWERTY keyboard
+• View a full list of SuperNova Keyboard Hotkeys these are shortcut commands for the English QWERTY keyboard

-• For other language layouts, please refer to the in-product Help by selecting the Help Menu or pressing F1 in the SuperNova Control Panel.
+• For other language layouts, please refer to the SuperNova in-product Help.
+Selecting the Help Menu or press F1 in the SuperNova Control Panel.

 When accessibility testing, it is important to ensure you are testing the accessibility of your website or application and not struggling to come to grips with the basics of using assistive technology.

-To help, before planning any accessibility testing, we recommend that your organisation learns the basics of how to use relevant assistive technology products.
+To help, before planning any accessibility testing, we recommend that testers in your organisation learn the basics of how to use relevant assistive technology products.

 Familiarizing yourself with assistive technology can take time.
 The good news is that you can download a free trial of SuperNova for Windows.
 This allows you to run SuperNova for 30 days, unrestricted and free of charge.
 After this period, you can purchase an unlock code to continue using it.

-The SuperNova range comes in three editions, which provide different levels of accessibility support.
+The SuperNova Range comes in three editions, with different licensing options to suit your business and your employees.
 Dolphin ScreenReader does not include magnification but still includes focus enhancements.
 It also visually tracks the cursor or application focus position, as a page is scrolled down, which is helpful for sighted colleagues.

 Helpful guidelines for working in SuperNova